PEASEC/XAI-Attack/README.md

 - `--model`: The model to use.
 Currently supported are all Huggingface models.
 We tested it with the distilBERT-base-uncased model.
 - `--wandb_logging`: Whether to use wandb or local logging.
 For wandb logging please set wandb variables in the script.
 - `--filtering`: Which filtering method to use (please refer to the paper): `none`, `count` or `indicator_words`.
+- `--random_insertion`: Whether to use random insertion instead of prefixing of the adversarial words.

 The script will create a folder in the `results` directory with the name of the dataset and the model.
 In this folder the adversarial examples will be saved.